vim89/toon4s/README.md

 ---

-## Key features & Scala-first benfits
+## Key features & Scala-first benefits

 | Theme | What you get | Why it matters on the JVM |
 | ----- | ------------ | ------------------------- |